European Parliament Puts Accessible Tourism on EU Agenda

 Responding to the Tourism Report on the European Day of People with Disabilities, ENAT Coordinator Ivor Ambrose stated: "We welcome this firm and forward-looking resolution by the Members of the European Parliament , as it gives a timely and much-needed message for public authorities and the tourism industry.
 All parties must work together across national and regional borders to make accessible tourism a reality, both for European consumers and international visitors.
 ENAT and its members are ready to play their part in fulfilling the ambitions that are contained in this resolution".

-Download the Report in English from the right-hand panel, in PDF format.
+Download the European Parliament Report in English or French from the right-hand panel, in PDF format.